Kmcc01-creator/VulkanoApp/versiontracking/AST_BreakingChange_Goals.md

   - Provide a comprehensive report that correlates version upgrades with potential code issues.

 - **User Guidance**:

   - Enhance interactive outputs with recommendations for code refactoring.
   - Document both the technical changes and suggested migration paths for developers.

+- **False Positive Handling**:
+  - Acknowledge the possibility of false positives (detecting changes as breaking when they are not).
+  - Implement mechanisms to handle false positives, such as user overrides, whitelisting, or confidence scores.

 ---